The Haberdashers' Aske's Boys' School A GSG School

 Habs is a unique and special school.
-We deliver an exciting curriculum supported by a huge range of extra-curricular activities.
-Our stunning grounds and facilities, along with a variety of shared activities with the adjoining girls' school, ensure a well-rounded education geared to the needs of the most gifted and talented.
-We are a community that truly nurtures excellence, which is probably why we are one of the top schools in the country.
+We deliver an exciting curriculum supported by a huge range of co-curricular activities.
+Our stunning grounds and facilities, along with a variety of shared activities with the adjoining Girls' School, ensure a well-rounded education geared to the needs of the most gifted and talented.
+We are a community that truly nurtures excellence, which is why we are one of the top schools in the country.

-Information regarding scholarships and bursaries, entrance examinations and the admissions process, the curriculum and extra-curricular activities, and many other details, are available on our website. ...Read more
+Information regarding scholarships and bursaries, entrance examinations and the admissions process, the curriculum and co-curricular activities, and many other details, are available on our website. ...Read more

 Thank the school

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.